When you see a tall, stately stand of iris, it’s easy to fall under the spell of their majestic grace.

 A hardy herbaceous perennial, iris is both the common and botanical name for this large genus in the Iridaceae plant family.

 Classified as either bulbous or rhizomatous, both types clump and multiply with ease.
-Blooming in late spring and early summer, they present a striking display – showy flowers set atop tall, slender stalks and framed with spear-like fans of leaves.
+Blooming in spring and early summer, they present a striking display – showy flowers set atop tall, slender stalks and framed with spear-like fans of leaves.